GuideUpdated March 26, 2026

 Social media posting.
 AI tools pull from your website and web mentions, not your Instagram feed.

-The key insight: ChatGPT does not read your Psychology Today profile.
-It reads your website.
-If your entire online presence is a PT profile and an Instagram account, you are invisible to AI search.
-A therapist with a well-structured website, Google reviews, and consistent directory listings will get recommended.
-A therapist with only a PT profile will not.
+The key insight: ChatGPT does not rely on your Psychology Today profile alone.
+It reads your website and the rest of your public web presence.
+If your entire online presence is a PT profile and an Instagram account, you are largely invisible to AI search.
+A therapist with a well-structured website and consistent directory listings is far more likely to get recommended.

-The 15-point checklist we use to audit therapy practice visibility.
-Covers Google, AI search, directories, and local SEO.
+The 15-point checklist we use to review Google, AI search, directories, and local SEO.
 Takes 30 minutes to complete.

 Free download.
 No spam.
 Unsubscribe anytime.